Japanese knotweed – or Fallopia japonica to give it its proper name – is a real pest of a plant that’s taken root on properties all across the UK.

 And how do you get rid of the invasive species if you’re unlucky enough to discover it growing in your garden or near your property?

-Japanese knotweed identification
+How to identify Japanese knotweed

 TP Knotweed Solutions